 The Daryl Dixon Show Takes Paris

 First, we will start with the one we’ve known about since 2020.
-A Carol and Daryl Walking Dead spinoff was supposed to begin production after the flagship show with a 2023 release date.
+A Carol and Daryl Walking Dead spinoff was supposed to happen this year.
 But surprisingly, Variety confirmed that Melissa McBride, who plays Carol, left the show.
 So now we have The Walking Dead: Daryl Dixon, the show starring, well, Daryl Dixon.
 (It is likely that this show will be known simply as Daryl Dixon.)
+It is set for a “late 2023” release date, so we can expect Daryl’s solo adventure to begin sometime in the Fall or Winter of this year.
 And it takes place in Paris of all places.
 Now that the flagship show is done, we are getting more spinoff information, including these awesome first-look photos.

 Daryl is a character who doesn’t even have a comic book counterpart.
 However, he’s grown to have just as much of a fandom, if not more, than Rick Grimes himself.
 A show centering on him indeed makes a lot of sense.
 In The Walking Dead’s final episode, Judith finally tells Daryl that Michonne is looking for Rick.
 It takes him a year, but after talking with Maggie about “seeing what’s out there,” he decides to leave his found family.
 He bids farewell to everyone with a special goodbye for his best friend Carol and takes off on his motorbike.